peterjmarko/llm-narrative-framework/docs/REPLICATION_GUIDE.template.md

     The output is `personalities_db.txt`, a tab-delimited file with the fields: `Index`, `Name`, `BirthYear`, and `DescriptionText`.

-This combination of automated scripts and well-defined manual steps ensures the final dataset is both high-quality and computationally reproducible.
+This combination of automated scripts and well-defined manual steps ensures the final dataset is both high-quality and methodologically reproducible.

 #### Solar Fire Integration and Configuration